The Flavors of Costa Rican Cuisine- Simple, Sweet and Savory

 The staples are rice and beans (mixed together and known as Gallo Pinto), fruits and veggies, fish and meats.
 Where at home we tend towards a lot of wheat breads, here they lean more towards corn based breads like tortillas.

-Authentic Costa Rican food is uncomplicated, uses whatever fresh ingredients are near to hand and is meant to be shared.
+Authentic Costa Rican cuisine is uncomplicated, uses whatever fresh ingredients are near to hand and is meant to be shared.
 Meals are social occasions, often prepared as a group and savoured slowly with much laughter and probably music.

 The flavours are relatively simple.
 Meats are usually grilled but also appear in rich sauces.
 I was surprised to find that grilled plantains are served with almost everything, and that they (known as maduros) are really sweet.
 Cilantro is extremely common.